harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ![Show Azure deployment output window](/img/show-build-output.png "Show Azure deployment output window")

+When deployment has completed, browse to your new website.
+It is located at https://**yourappname**.azurewebsites.net.
+In my case, that is https://**covid19tutorial**.azurewebsites.net.

-When deployment has completed, we should add an Application Setting that is required for Node.js on Azure App Service.
-To do this,
+Don't be surprised if it either doesn't respond or displays an application error.
+We must add an Application Setting that is required for Node.js on Azure App Service.

 * Expand your subscription, Web app, and right-click on Application settings
 * Choose *Add New Setting*